edspencer/bragdoc-ai/research/Brag-Documents-Benefits.md

 In the dynamic and fast-paced professional world, keeping track of personal achievements can be a daunting task.
 Employees often find themselves engrossed in daily responsibilities, projects, and meetings, leaving little time to reflect on their accomplishments.
 When performance reviews or opportunities for promotions arise, recalling specific achievements becomes challenging.
 This is where **brag documents** come into play.

 A brag document is a personalized record where employees chronicle their work-related achievements, milestones, and contributions over time.
 Despite the playful term "brag," these documents serve a crucial professional purpose: they enable individuals to present a clear and comprehensive account of their value to an organization.
-This detailed report explores the concept of brag documents, their importance, best practices for maintaining them, and innovative solutions like the conceptual project **Brag.ai** that aim to streamline this process.
+This detailed report explores the concept of brag documents, their importance, best practices for maintaining them, and innovative solutions like the conceptual project **bragdoc.ai** that aim to streamline this process.

 ## Understanding Brag Documents